-Is there a derivable state with $\mathbf{X}/r:c \in dom(\mathbf{A})$, or does there exist a subject B with ticket \mathbf{X}/rc in the initial state in flow(B,A)?
+Is it possible to have a derivable state with X/rc in dom(A), or does there exist a subject B with ticket X/rc in the initial state or which can demand X/rc and $\tau(X)/rc$ in flow(B,A)?

-- To answer: construct maximal state and test - Consider acyclic attenuating schemes; how do we construct maximal state?
+To answer: construct maximal state and test - Consider acyclic attenuating schemes; how do we construct maximal state?